stevebroshar/CsvReader/README.md

 Of the 7 rules defined in RFC4180, this does attempt to implement them fully -- except where the RFC is confusing or IMO deficient/wrong.
 Specifically:

- 1. *Each record is located on a separate line, delimited by a line break (CRLF).* CHECK
+ 1. *Each record is located on a separate line, delimited by a line break (CRLF).*
+Well, sortof.
+A new line terminates a record -- unless it's within a quoted value.

  2. *The last record in the file may or may not have an ending line break.*  Yep!
-And further, any blank line is ignored ... unless it's within a value.
+And further, any blank line is ignored ... unless it's within a quoted value.

  3. *There maybe an optional header line appearing as the first line of the file with the same format as normal record lines.
 This